mwartell/golang/README.md

 The simplicity and the durability of the Go language is no accident, and given its intellectual heritage I'm not surprised.

+The advisory type annotations have really been a boon to writing correct code in Python.
+Where it really helps is in making use of diverse libraries and optional parameter lists that can number twenty or more.
+The thing is, my maxim prior to annotations was "if method tank can't take an object cap, why did you pass it one?";